Illustration of laptop with envelop on it next to a globe

 Finally, you do not need to convert your grade point average to a 4.0 scale on your application.

 Your GMAT/GRE score and undergraduate GPA are certainly key components in your application, but don’t let a lower-than-expected score stop you from applying.
-The Carlson School completes a holistic review of your application that accounts for the years and quality of your professional experience, academic background, and more.
+Minnesota Carlson completes a holistic review of your application that accounts for the years and quality of your professional experience, academic background, and more.

-As programs prepare students to work in an increasingly globalized business environment, you can bring important insights and perspectives as an international student.
-The Carlson School admissions team is especially interested in fostering diversity—in our students’ mindsets, backgrounds, and experiences.
-So don’t be afraid to highlight how your background and experiences can enrich the classroom in your essays and interviews.
+As programs prepare students to work in an increasingly globalized business environment, you can bring valuable insights and perspectives as an international student.
+The Carlson admissions team values a wide range of mindsets, backgrounds, and professional experiences, and looks for students who can contribute to a dynamic, collaborative learning environment.
+Highlight how your unique background and experiences can elevate classroom discussions in your essays and interviews.

 Once you’ve identified programs you want to apply for, get in touch with the admissions team.
 They can help you navigate the details of application materials, as well as the visa application process once you’ve been admitted.
 For example, they can clarify if your academic transcripts can be submitted in their original language or if they need to be translated into English.
 They can also help you understand any funding requirements the program has, and can help you sort through financial estimates you’re required to meet for your visa.